 The customs lady asked me two million more question than she did the couples before me.
 She sensed my annoyance and offered that she was “doing her job,” but the bewilderment in her brows and disbelief in her tone hinted at her personal bias against vacationing alone.
 My taxi driver inquired, rather dramatically, “How can you enjoy your own company [on vacation]?”
 In the quiet time I took to figure out if he was joking, he asked me again.
 I guess he wasn’t.

-I had every intention of writing an article about conjuring the courage to travel alone—through repelling ignorance of others who don’t understand the value of solitude.
+I had every intention of writing an article about conjuring the courage to travel alone — by disregarding the ignorance of others who don’t understand the value of solitude.

 But that article will have to wait.

 I returned from Aruba and learned about more unarmed Black men losing their lives to police brutality, more cops fallaciously threatened by their targets’ stature and color, more families wounded from heartache, more Black Lives Matter supporters outraged from irresponsibility, more sideliners turning a blind eye to equality, and ultimately, more (self) work to be done to create a better society.

 And so, more than conjuring the courage to travel solo to Aruba, Indonesia or any other country, you, me, and every single person (especially those on the sideline) needs to muster the courage to go beyond our comfort zones.